Families Belong Together

 Stop Separating Families at the Border

-Last month, stories began to emerge of the heartbreaking circumstances many families are facing when they reach the U.S. border seeking asylum.
+Stories continue to emerge of the heartbreaking circumstances many families are facing when they reach the U.S. border seeking asylum.
 The Trump administration has implemented a new policy causing children, some as young as one year old, to be separated from their parents.
 The parents are put into criminal proceedings, without being told where their children are, or when they will be reunited.

 Do Not Punish Innocent Children